mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 # Milestone_1_ThirdEyeBlind_Site
-#By: Mike Webber
+### By: Mike Webber
 User Centric Frontend Development Milestone Project

 ## UX
 This website is for new fans of the band, old fans, and people who have just now heard of the band.
 The site has everything you'd want to get to know the sound of the band and the look of the band members.
 The only thing the site doesn't have is a store to buy merchandise.
 I wanted to implement a very simple and straight forward navigating experience.
 Starting off on the landing page with a 'hero' image of the lead singer, once you get to this point, you know you're in the right place.
 The site is a single-page app navigable from the dropdown menu or scrollable.

 ## The main wireframe for the conception of this project was created using Balsamiq Mockups 3, and is viewable from the main file structure of the repository.
 Other images used to design and 'flesh out' the site design are also viewable from the repository.
-The images are pictures of a note pad that were written up during the project to get over idea blockages.
+The images are pictures of a notepad that were written up during the project to get over idea blockages.

 ## User Stories:
 1. As a longtime fan of Third Eye Blind, I can navigate to this site and listen to their entire playlist on spotify.